OptimalBits/node_acl/Readme.md

 Use the wildcard to give all permissions:

-	acl.allow('admin', ['blogs','forums'], '*'
+	acl.allow('admin', ['blogs','forums'], '*')

 Sometimes is necessary to set permissions on many different roles and resources.
-This would lead to unnecessary nested callback for handling errors.
+This would lead to unnecessary nested callbacks for handling errors.
 Instead use the following:

 	acl.allowEx([{roles:['guest','member'],
                     allows:[